Functional equation, upper bounds and analogue of Lindel\"of hypothesis for the Barnes double zeta function: Auxiliary lemmas

-In this section, we introduce five lemmas (Lemma \ref{A1,Lem1} to Lemma \ref{Lem:int}).
-Lemma \ref{A1,Lem1}, Lemma \ref{lem_2nd} and Lemma \ref{lem_3rd} are supplementary on the absolutely convergence of infinite series involving exponebtial forms.
-Lemma \ref{th:Phragmen-Lindelof} is called the Phragm\'en-Lindel\"of convexity principle.
-Using this principle, we can obtain a simple upper bound.
-By Lemma \ref{Lem:int}, we can give the equivalence of the Lindeleef conjecture for the Barnes double zeta-function.
+In this section, we collect several auxiliary lemmas that will be used in the proofs of the main theorems.
+Lemma \ref{A1,Lem1}, \ref{lem_2nd} and \ref{lem_3rd} provide supplementary results on the absolute convergence of infinite series involving exponential terms.
+Lemma \ref{th:Phragmen-Lindelof} states the Phragm\'en-Lindel\"of convexity principle, which allows us to derive a simple upper bound.
+Finally, Lemma \ref{Lem:int} establishes the equivalence of the Lindel\"of conjecture for the Barnes double zeta-function.

-\begin{lemma}[Lemma 1 in \cite{A1}] For any irrational real algebraic number $ \beta_0 $ and any pair $ (p_1,p_2) $ of real numbers, the infinite series
+\begin{lemma}[Lemma 1 in \cite{Arakawa1982}] For any irrational real algebraic number $ \beta_0 $ and any pair of real numbers $ (p_1,p_2) $, the infinite series